-(The command above is valid only after entering into CLI mode.
-This is done by first just typing config at the terminal prompt.
-Then you will get a CLI prompt such as config@hostname>>.
-Once in the CLI mode, you eliminate the need to type config in all your CLI commands.)
+Note: To enter into CLI mode, type config at the terminal prompt.
+You will then get a CLI prompt similar to config@hostname>>.
+Once in CLI mode, you eliminate the need to type config at the beginning of your CLI commands.
+To exit from this mode, type exit or quit.